Inselnova Wiki

 A fleet carrying a Colonisation Ship sails to an unoccupied island.
 If the shore is subdued and the founding charter approved, the territory passes under the Governor's authority.
 The new settlement starts with a Main House at level 1 and a modest provision of resources.

-Unlike a starter island, a colony has no food or schooling cushion.
+Unlike a starter island, a colony has no food cushion.
 A Governor who leaves it idle will see neglect gather and morale suffer.
-Build, train, and research early — expansion demands follow-through.
+Build, train, and research early: expansion demands follow-through.
 Research advancements do not carry over from existing settlements; each colony's scholars must begin their studies afresh in a new Laboratory.
 See Settlement & Life for managing colony morale.

 Master Quill